Taiwan Taoyuan International Airport (TPE) Guide

 Flight Information and Terminal Maps

-Terminal 1 and Terminal 2 maps are posted near the arrivals hall and at security checkpoints.
-Grab a printed map at the information desks or view digital maps on kiosks in English and Chinese.
-The purple icons label transfer routes, and the maps show gates, shops, and services.
-To stay on track, note your flight number from the board and follow the corresponding line on the map–the easiest way to move between gates and transit zones in either terminal. 台北車站 remains a key connection point for routes to taoyuan and taiwans cities, making it a common reference for travelers heading to hotels or ximending.
+You'll find terminal maps near the arrivals area and security checkpoints.
+Grab a paper map at the information desks or use the digital maps on the kiosks – they're available in English and Chinese.
+The maps show gates, shops, and services.
+To stay on track, find your flight number on the board and follow the corresponding route on the map. 台北車站 (Taipei Main Station) is a key reference point for getting to hotels or Ximending.

 Services, Transit, and Nearby Options

-Taoyuan offers lounges and business services in both terminals.
-You can pre-book lounge access or business facilities to save time.
-Family facilities include nursing rooms and kids play areas; staff speak multiple languages and frequently assist travelers.
-Free Wi-Fi covers the whole airport, and there are currency exchanges and ATMs in both terminals.
-Nearby hotels are affordable, and ximending market area provides easy options for a post-flight stroll. taiwans island life is close at hand, and 台北車站 connects you to Taipei city lines for quick access to hotels, markets, and family-friendly spots.
-If you miss a flight, the service desks can help with rebooking in your case;heres a practical tip: keep your itinerary handy and pre-book services where possible.
+Taoyuan has lounges and business services in both terminals.
+You can book lounge access in advance to save time.
+Family facilities include nursing rooms and play areas.
+Staff speak multiple languages and are usually happy to help.
+Free Wi-Fi covers the entire airport, and you'll find currency exchanges and ATMs in both terminals.
+Hotels near the airport are reasonably priced, and the Ximending market area is perfect for a post-flight stroll. 台北車站 connects you to the Taipei city lines for easy access to hotels, markets, and family-friendly spots.
+If you miss your flight (we've all been there), the service desks can help with rebooking.
+Pro tip: keep your itinerary handy and pre-book services when you can.

 Inter-Terminal Transfer Options: Walking Routes and Free Shuttles Between Terminals